-- G29.32 At any time during the proceedings, the Chair may adjourn the Committee, for a period not normally exceeding seven days, for the purpose of deciding on the verdict or for other good cause. - G29.33 All decisions of the Committee will be reached by a majority vote of the Committee members but will be announced as a decision of the Committee.
+- G29.36 At any time during the proceedings, the Chair may adjourn the Committee, for the purpose of reaching a decision, outcome, or for other good cause.
+The Committee will ensure that any adjournment does not unreasonably delay the proceedings. - G29.37 A decision of the Committee will be reached by a majority vote of the Committee members but will be announced as a decision of the Committee.
 The votes of the individual Committee members will be treated as confidential.
-In the event of a tie, the Chair will have the casting vote. - G29.34 The decision of the Committee will normally be sent, to the student and the Executive Dean of Faculty, within seven days of the date of the decision of the Committee.
+In the event of a tie, the Chair will have the casting vote. - G29.38 The decision of the Committee will normally be sent, to the student and the Executive Dean of Faculty, within five working days of the date of the decision of the Committee.
 Where a student has been found unfit for registration and practise, the relevant regulatory body will be informed.